StreetCodeAcademy/programming-fundamentals/python-curriculum/Lists_Intro/README.md

 ### Exercise 1
 Let's start with a simple exercise to get you acquainted with how to use a loop with a list.

 I'm a big fan of the TV show Grey's Anatomy.
 Since's the show has been on air for a long time, many of my favorite characters have come and gone from Grey's.
 The show's producers gave me a list of some of the most popular characters from Grey's, in the order that they departed from the show.
-How would I print out the name of the characters in the list, from earliest departure to latest departure?
+How would I print out the name of the characters in the list, from **earliest departure to latest departure**?

 ```python
 old_ga_characters = ["Preston Burke", "George O' Malley", "Izzie Stevens", "Addison Montgomery", "Lexie Grey", "Mark Sloan", "Cristina Yang", "Derek Shepherd", "Callie Torres", "April Kepner", "Arizona Robbins"]